What Is a Gas Card and How Do You Use One? Everything You Need to Know

 Savings and Discounts

-• Up to 3¢ cents per gallon
+• Up to 3¢ per gallon

 • Access to the WEX EDGE Savings Network